 If you are found to be suitable for the trial based on the screening assessments and wish to participate in the study, you will be required to return to the clinic for a Cycle 1, Day 1 visit.
 During this visit your doctor or nurse will:

-- Conduct a physical examination including vital signs (heart rate, blood pressure, respirations, temperature, weight and height) - Obtain information about any disease-related symptoms you are experiencing - Obtain information about any changes to any medications you are taking - You will be asked to complete a questionnaire to assess pain and medication use - A blood sample (approximately 93mls or 19 teaspoons in total) will be obtained.
-This sample will be used for routine safety checks and for research into your disease - Urine collection for research into your disease (small urine sample and 24 hour urine collection)
+- Conduct a physical examination including vital signs (heart rate, blood pressure, respirations, temperature, weight and height) - Obtain information about any disease-related symptoms you are experiencing - Obtain information about any changes to any medications you are taking - You will be asked to complete a questionnaire to assess pain and medication use - Obtain a blood sample (approximately 93mls or 19 teaspoons in total).
+Patients at the Royal Marsden NHS Foundation site will have an additional blood sample taken at Cycle 1 Day 1 making the total volume for these patients 103mls or approximately 22 teaspoons.
+This sample will be used for routine safety checks and for research into your disease - Urine collection for research (small urine sample and 24 hour urine collection)

-If the safety assessments are met, you will receive a one-cycle (28 days) supply of study treatment at the Cycle 1, Day 1 visit.
-Your nurse or doctor will explain how to take the olaparib tablets each day and encourage you to keep a note of the tablets you take in a treatment diary provided.
+If the safety assessments are met, you will receive a one cycle (28 days) supply of study treatment at the Cycle 1, Day 1 visit.
+Your nurse or doctor will explain how to take the olaparib tablets each day and encourage you to keep a note of the tablets you take in the treatment diary provided.
 In Cycle 1 you will return to clinic on Day 8 and on Day 15 for additional assessments.
 Thereafter the scheduled clinic visits will be at the start of each cycle (about once every 28 days), for as long as you are on study treatment.